GuilhermeCunha79/lapr2/docs/SprintB/US9/US9_SpecifyANewTypeOfTest.md

-**Test 2:** Check that it is not possible to an instance of the NewTypeOfTest class with values assyned to anotherone.
+**Test 2:** Check that it is not possible to get an instance of a NewTypeOfTest class with values assigned to another.

     public void ensureCannotCreateSameTOTTwice() {